christiansoucy/honeynet-soc-azure/README.md

 For the "AFTER" metrics, Network Security Groups were hardened by blocking ALL traffic with the exception of my admin workstation, and all other resources were protected by their built-in firewalls as well as Private Endpoint

 # Attack Maps Before Hardening / Security Controls
-## NSG Allowed Inbound Maliciosu Flows
+## NSG Allowed Inbound Malicious Flows
 ![NSG Allowed Inbound Malicious Flows](https://i.imgur.com/reBkQwK.png)<br>
 ## Linux Syslog Auth Failures
 ![Linux Syslog Auth Failures](https://i.imgur.com/nbtZCT4.png)<br>